DaianaArena/boilerplate_next/README.md

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/)

+###Tailwind

+To learn about tailwind you can checkout [Tailwind documentation](https://tailwindcss.com/docs/installation).

+###Typescript

+If you need to learn more about typescript don't forget to [visit their documentation](https://www.typescriptlang.org/docs/)

 ## Deploy on Vercel

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out  [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

-To learn about tailwind you can checkout [Tailwind documentation](https://tailwindcss.com/docs/installation).